 Data may be shared by the Parties to enable the Money and Pensions Service to connect customers to a Debt Advice Agency to then provide a debt advice service.
-In order for the Money and Pensions Service to provide this service, it requires us to provide the relevant contact information.
+For the Money and Pensions Service to provide this service, it requires us to provide the relevant contact information.